fxdpntthm/slow-cdcl/README.md

 3. Convert them to a Propositional logic formula
 4. ask the CDCL solver if an assigment is possible
    - If it is satisfiable send it to the theory solver to come up with an assigment or output unsat
-5. come up with an unsat core -- details unclear.
+5. come up with an unsat core using z3